Accueil » Tips » Skipping dinner: a dietitian’s view

 • Red lentil curry with cauliflower and bell peppers

-• Chicken strips and grilled vegetables
+• Chicken tenders and grilled vegetables

 Snack at 5:30 PM